Todd Gilbert: U.S. attorney

 In 2025, Gilbert stepped down from party leadership in the House of Delegates as he was presumed to be nominated to be the U.S. attorney for the Western District of Virginia He was nominated to that position on June 30, and resigned his House of Delegates seat to assume the position as interim U.S. attorney on July 14.
 On August 20, he resigned his position as interim U.S. attorney, and Robert Tracci became the acting U.S. attorney.
 Gilbert's nomination was formally withdrawn in the Senate on September 3.
-The Roanoke Times reported that Glibert had wanted to keep the first assistant U.S. attorney, Zachary Lee, who had served under the previous Biden-appointed U.S. attorney and served as acting U.S. attorney before Gilbert, in place, but the Department of Justice, concerned that Lee had worked under the Biden-appointed U.S. attorney, removed Lee and replaced him with Tracci on August 4, after Gilbert refused to do so.
+The Roanoke Times reported that Gilbert had wanted to keep the first assistant U.S. attorney, Zachary Lee, who had served under the previous Biden-appointed U.S. attorney and served as acting U.S. attorney before Gilbert, in place, but the Department of Justice, concerned that Lee had worked under the Biden-appointed U.S. attorney, removed Lee and replaced him with Tracci on August 4, after Gilbert refused to do so.
 Gilbert then created the position of senior counsel and executive assistant U.S. attorney for Lee, which led to the White House demanding Gilbert resign or be fired.

 Two weeks later, on September 3, 2025, Gilbert was hired into the position of Senior Assistant Commonwealth's Attorney for Page County, which he had represented in the House of Delegates his entire career.